omgdanieltam/eamuse_card_changer/README.md

 # eamuse_card_changer
-PHP based e-amusement card changer
+Web based e-amusement card changer

 #INTRODUCTION
 Allows the use of a web browser to change the e-amusement card text file.
 Just point the tools to this file, then change it before you 'insert' the card.